 P O Box 255

-If you are still unhappy after their review, or you have not received a written offer of resolution within 8 weeks of the date they received your complaint, you may be eligible to refer your case to the Financial Ombudsman Service.
+If you're still unhappy after their review, or you have not received a written offer of resolution within 8 weeks of the date RSA received your complaint, you may be eligible to refer your case to the Financial Ombudsman Service.
 The Financial Ombudsman Service is an independent body that arbitrates on complaints.
 They can be contacted at:

 Financial Ombudsman Service